JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

     autoencoder.fit(Xu, Xu, batch_size=20,epochs=450, validation_split=0.1)

 # 2.2.1- Demonstration and evaluation of power of representation learning
-The labeled data set X<sup>t</sup> is provided to evaluate reconstruction performance of the convolutional auto-encoder and its category discrimination power.
+The labeled data set X<sup>t</sup> is provided to evaluate the reconstruction performance of the convolutional auto-encoder and its category discrimination power.

 For reconstruction evaluation through human point of view, below codes select some samples of X<sup>t</sup> and feed them to the trained convolutional auto-encder and show the outputs.
 Figure 1 shows some original and reconstructed images.